🌎Currency: Pound £ (GBP)

-Flying to the UK is very accessible and the capital enjoys very frequent connections to so many destinations (in fact its the one of the most popular destination to fly to in the world) and around the capital you will find 5 airports serving the demand for air travel.
+Flying to the UK is very accessible and the capital, London, is one of the most connected cities in the world!
+Thanks to frequent connections, and many destinations being able to fly direct to London around the globe.
+London is in fact one of the most popular destinations to fly to in the world, this is why you will find 5 airports around the city, serving the demand for air travel.

 The most international and convenient airport to fly to is London Heathrow.
-Its accessible by most Capitals around the globe, specially offering important links to many European destinations (Paris, Amsterdam, Madrid, Rome etc) and key routes such as New York, Beijing, Los Angeles, Hong Kong, Mumbai, Singapore, Sydney, Auckland or Buenos Aires are all connected directly.
+Its accessible from most capitals around the globe, specially offering important links to many European destinations (Paris, Amsterdam, Madrid, Rome etc) and key routes such as New York, Beijing, Los Angeles, Hong Kong, Mumbai, Singapore, Sydney, Auckland or Buenos Aires are all connected directly.
 Being only located 20 miles west of the city of London, Heathrow offers travellers the quickest route by metro into central London.
 From Heathrow you can also connect to most cities in the UK by coach, National Express is the company in-charge of this.
-See how to travel from Heathrow at London Transport information below.
+Check how to travel from Heathrow to Central London here.

 Other airports in the capital are Luton, Stansted and London City.They serve mostly European capitals, secondary and leisure destinations.
 Flights are cheaper at Luton and Stansted due to the distance away from the city centre (1.50 hours by bus) and for being served by low-cost airlines predominately.The cheapest way to get to Luton and Stansted is by Easybus.
 London City is located east of the city and connects directly by the DLR (Docklands Light Rail System) costing about £3 for a one way ticket into Central London within a 35 min ride.

-Other Airports in the UK, popular by location and importance are Manchester (UK second largest City), Cardiff (Capital for Wales), Edinburgh (capital for Scotland), Birmingham, Leeds, East Midlands, Glasgow, Belfast (Northern Ireland) etc..
+Other Airports in the UK, popular by location and importance are Manchester (UK second largest City), Cardiff (Capital for Wales), Edinburgh (capital for Scotland), Birmingham, Leeds, East Midlands, Glasgow, Belfast (Northern Ireland).

 Travelling through the UK is quite easy thanks to the advance number of public transport options available in the country.To reach practically every town in the country a wide range of coaches are operated.
 National Express is the company which provides direct links from major cities, operating a fleet of modern air conditioned coaches equipped with WiFi, and toilet facilities on board.
 Cheap fares are often found if booking get in advance.
 For more info visit National Express.